Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Usage

 Here @ stands for (Default) value name. py or java may be added before -i argument.
 The quotes must be set like this:

 There is a Windows command line script that automates this operation.
-Open Windows console and execute:
+Open a Windows console and execute:

 >%MD2HTML_HOME%\bin\context_menu\generate_reg_file.bat